Last Updated on

 One of the main advantages of using a manual tile cutter is that you don’t need a power source to use one.
 This gives you the freedom to cut your tiles wherever you like.

 Without a heavy motor, manual tile cutters are a lot lighter than their electric saw counterparts.
-This makes them easier to transport and store when not in use.
+This makes manual tile cutters easier to transport and store when not in use.

 Manual tile cutters create much less mess than electric tile saws.
 This means less dust, a healthier working environment and less time spent cleaning up.